allegro/allegro.tech/_posts/2020-08-10-testing-react-applications.md

 );
 ```

-First, we define the address at which we want to test our component
+First, we define the address at which we want to test our component.
 Next, we create a mock for the _match_ object and pass the address to it (the _path_ variable).
-Using the _createLocation_ function that comes from the _history_ package, we create a mock for the _location_ object.
+Using the _createLocation_ function that comes from the
+[_history_ package](https://github.com/ReactTraining/history#readme), we create a mock for the _location_ object.
 Finally, we pass the created mocks of _match_ and _location_ objects to the component props.
 Thanks to these changes, we provided the routing context and the component can work properly.
 Tests pass again.